scythemenace/CS3SH3/notes/potential_q_final.md

 - **Mutual Exclusion**: Even if both flags[0] and flags[1] are true at the same time, the turn variable is allocated the value of either 0 or 1 based on the order of execution.
 Since the while loop condition in the code is dependant on the latest value of turn, only one processes is allowed to enter it's critical section.
 - **Progress**: Both processes have an equal chance of getting into their critical section.
 Even though both flags can be true at the same time, there is a random chance of turn to be 0 or 1 based on the order of execution.
 Additionally, the remainder section doesn't interfere with the selection of a process to go into its critical section.
 The selection of a process to go into its CS is done in finite time.
 - **Bounded Waiting**: We know the variable turn determines which progress will go into its CS first.
 Let's assume both flags are true, depending on turn any process can go into its CS.
 Until its done executing, the other processes waits.
 After the process is done executing it sets its flag as false which allows the other process to go into its CS.
 Therefore each process waits for the other process to execute at most once.

+### What are the drawbacks of Peterson's solution

+The drawbacks of Peterson's solution are:-

+- Only works for two processes
+- Doesn't work on modern hardware due to vagaries of load and store operations

+### What is Preemption?
+Explain the two approaches taken by the kernel to handle CS?

+Preemption means temporarily stopping the execution of a process after it has executed for a specific period of time and bringing another program to execute in its place.

+Two approaches taken by the kernel to handle CS are:-

+- **Preemptive**: The kernel allows a process in its CS to be preempted while running in kernel mode.
+- **Non Preemptive**: The kernel doesn't allow the process to stop its execution until it exists kernel mode, blocks, or voluntarily gives up access to CPU.

 ### Conditional Variables